to consider ~ politics of beauty

 Below I added, in my view, some alternatives for a smarter / more intelligent content that can also be entertaining – of course these are some of my personal pickings, the web is full of ignorance as it is of awareness and actual useful information / content.

-Here are some alternatives, most also have Facebook pages, twitter accounts and some YouTube channels:
+Here are some of my usual options, most also have Facebook pages, twitter accounts, and YouTube channels:

 TED talks (and TEDx and other satellites)